10 Best Things to Do on Christmas in Krakow

 The influx of visitors to Krakow at Christmas time

-Krakow is not a city with specific attractions of a summer season.
-However, it is certainly more pleasant to visit in good weather.
+Krakow is not a city with attractions specific to the summer season.
+However, it is undoubtedly more pleasant to visit in good weather.
 That is the reason why at Christmas it does not receive as many visitors as in summer, although the influx is still relevant.
 Especially for the Christmas markets.
 Therefore, you will find visitors in the city center.
 However, attractions such as Auschwitz and the Salt Mines are less crowded at this time of year.

 Krakow Christmas weather